GrahamLea/SodaTest/README.md

 Some great ideas from FIT which are maintained in SodaTest are:

 * Tables for giving format and structure to large amounts of information
-* Reflection for automating a lot of string-conversion boilerplate for the fixture author
+* Reflection for automating a lot of string-conversion boilerplate for the Fixture author
 * HTML as an excellent format for test output

 Other things that SodaTest tries to achieve are: